Code of Student Conduct

 Right of appeal

-You have the right to appeal the decision of the Student Discipline Officer or the Student Discipline Committee.
-You must appeal within ten working days of the decision being issued.
+A student who has received a penalty under the Code of Student Conduct has the right to appeal the decision of the Student Discipline Officer or the Student Discipline Committee.
+Students must appeal within ten working days of the decision being issued.
 Appeals are submitted to the Secretary of the University's Appeal Committee and must be made on specific grounds.
 These are detailed in the Code of Student Conduct, Appeals section.
-You are encouraged to get in touch with The Advice Place who can provide you with support and independent advice on your appeal.
+Students are encouraged to get in touch with The Advice Place who can provide support and independent advice on appeals.

 Advice for students

-We recommend that you seek advice from The Advice Place, which is run by Edinburgh University Students’ Association.
-The Academic Advisers at the Advice Place are professional staff who are experienced in the University’s student conduct process.
+Students who are subject to action under the Code of Student Conduct, or wish to complain about the conduct of another student should contact The Advice Place, which is run by Edinburgh University Students’ Association.
+Staff at the Advice Place are professional staff who are experienced in the University’s student conduct process.